nirmata/custom-scripts/ndp_application_migration/README.md

    - Verify the environment name exists in the source cluster
    - Check if the environment name follows the expected pattern
    - Ensure you have the correct permissions to access the environment
+   - Check if Commvault has restored the environment (if applicable)

 2. **"Failed to create environment" error**:
    - Verify the destination cluster has sufficient resources
    - Check if an environment with the same name already exists
    - Ensure your token has permissions to create environments
+   - Verify all required settings are available in the source environment

 3. **"Catalog application not found" error**:
    - Run the migration script first to create catalog applications
    - Verify the catalog name matches the environment base name
    - Check if the application exists in the catalog
+   - Ensure the application name matches the expected pattern

-4. **"API connection failed" error**:
+4. **"Failed to update catalog reference" error**:
-   - Verify the API URL is correct and accessible
+   - Verify the application exists in both environment and catalog
-   - Check if your token is valid and not expired
+   - Check if the application ID is correct
-   - Ensure network connectivity between your machine and the API
+   - Ensure the update payload contains all required fields
+   - Try running the update script again

 ### Error Messages